philzook58/philzook58.github.io/_posts/2026-05-17-proof_processing.md

 Vampire and eprover are two top tier automated theorem provers.

+Should I being called eprover "The Equational Theorem Prover E"?
+I think it's name is E, but I call it eprover.

 Isabelle's sledgehammer is crazy good.
 I should try to understand it better.
 A funny thing is basically you need a native automated theorem prover in order to digest proofs from others systems.
 They'll only ever really give you breadcrumbs.
 I may want to use scryer to make some leantap or leancop variants to assist proof reconstruction <https://formal.kastel.kit.edu/beckert/leantap/> <https://jens-otten.de/tutorial_tableaux19/> knuth bendix in prolog <https://www.metalevel.at/trs/> .
 I tried getting saturate running <https://resources.mpi-inf.mpg.de/SATURATE/Saturate.html> .
 It's hopeless.
 Too fancy, too bit rotted.

 I also think it's interesting to explore proof by saturation / inductionless induction in eprover.
 The mere fact of saturation proves consistency of a statement and therefore it is true in the initial term model or something like that.
 I dunno how I'd even replay those proofs.
 I think eprover could be used for unbounded bitvector proofs in the manner.